isomerpages/moe-haisingcatholic/_hsc-community/Students/BOOKLIST AND UNIFORM.md

 #### 2. Walk-in Purchase at Hai Sing Catholic School

-Walk-in sales at (school canteen) will commence from 14 Nov and only available on the following dates:
+Walk-in sales at (school canteen) will commence from 21, 22, 26-29 December.

-* November: 14-17 Nov, 20, 22, 24, 27, 29, 30 Nov
-* December: 4-8 Dec, 11, 12 Dec

 No trying of uniforms due to hygiene purpose, please bring along the best-fitted garment for selection of uniform size.